Šimonytė Cabinet: COVID-19 pandemic

 The government of Saulius Skvernelis held its last meeting on 9 December 2020, before the new cabinet is expected to assume office on Friday.
 Then, PM-designate Šimonytė urged the outgoing government to step up coronavirus measures.

 Šimonytė's cabinet was sworn in and started working on 11 December 2020, when the number of cases reached 3067.
 Two days later, restrictions were put in place.

 The vaccination program began on 27 December 2020, as in the rest of the European Union.
 The first to receive the vaccine were healthcare professionals working with COVID-19 patients.

-On 4 January, Lithuanian government confirmed backlog of 293 deaths that were previously unaccounted in statistic.
+On 4 January, the Lithuanian government confirmed a backlog of 293 deaths that were previously unaccounted in statistics.

 From 15 February, partial lifting of lockdown was made, including decision to re-open small shops and beauty salons.
 Later, wearing face masks no longer required outdoors.

 On 17 March Health Minister Arūnas Dulkys suspended the use of vaccine produced by British-Swedish company AstraZeneca.
 On 18 March the European Medicines Agency said the AstraZeneca vaccine is safe.
 On 22 March 2021, Šimonytė, Speaker of the Seimas Viktorija Čmilytė-Nielsen, and Health Minister Arūnas Dulkys also received the same vaccine.